cocos/cocos-docs/en/advanced-topics/engine-customization.md

 > URLError: <urlopen error [SSL: TLSV1_ALERT_PROTOCOL_VERSION] tlsv1 alert protocol version (_ssl.c:590)>
 ```

 - If you get an error like the one below, please manually download the zip file.
-Manually put it in the C++ engine repository under the `cocos2d-x-lite/tools/cocos2d-console` directory and rename it to `creator-console-2` (without unzipping the zip file), and then rerun the initialize repo command.
+Manually put it in the Cocos2d-x engine repository under the `cocos2d-x-lite/tools/cocos2d-console` directory and rename it to `creator-console-2` (without unzipping the zip file), and then rerun the initialize repo command.

 ```bash
 > ==> Ready to download 'creator-console-2.zip' from